FAIRSpace-AdMaLL/ndt_localizer/README.md

 ## A ROS-based NDT localizer with multi-sensor state estimation

 This repo is a ROS based multi-sensor robot localisation.
-A NDT localizer is losely-coupled with wheeled odometry and IMU for continous global localization whithin a pre-build point cloud map.
+An NDT localizer is loosely-coupled with wheeled odometry and IMU for continuous global localization within a pre-build point cloud map.

 ## Prerequisites
-You will need the [robot_localisation](http://docs.ros.org/en/melodic/api/robot_localization/html/index.html) package.
+You will need the [robot_localization](http://docs.ros.org/en/melodic/api/robot_localization/html/index.html) package.
 The configurations of multi-sensors of our robot are detailed in `cfgs/global_ekf.yaml` and `cfgs/local_ekf.yaml`.

 ## Localization in a pointcloud map(pcd)